-It can be a challenge to clearly articulate why you left the previous role, or you may be uncertain about how honest you should be.
-Here are a list of reasons that are perfectly understandable for why you want to leave.
-The video explains 7 reasons:
+It can be a challenge to articulate why you left the previous role, or you may be uncertain about how honest you should be.
+Here is a list of reasons that are perfectly understandable for why you want to leave.
+The video explains seven reasons:

 - You do not enjoy your work

 - Your work schedule takes over your life

 - You are ready for a more stable position